-Where To Eat On Highway 395
+Where To Eat California Highway 395

-Toward the south end of Highway 395, you’ll find Lone Pine, also known as the gateway to Mt Whitney and Death Valley.
-There’s much to do and see in Lone Pine, including nearby Manzanar, Alabama Hills rock formations, and the Museum of Western Film.
-Fuel up for explorations for breakfast or lunch at Alabama Hills Cafe on the 395 near Whitney Portal Road.
+Toward the southern end of California Highway 395, you’ll find the tiny town of Lone Pine, which is the gateway to both Mount Whitney and Death Valley.
+There are noteworthy things to do in Lone Pine, including visiting nearby Manzanar, Alabama Hills rock formations, and the Museum of Western Film.
+Fuel up for explorations for breakfast or lunch at Alabama Hills Cafe on the California Highway 395 near Whitney Portal Road.

 Stop by for a taste of California’s very own cut, tri-tip, or for some ribs to go.
 They conveniently vacuum seal most of their BBQ so you can take it to go and reheat it for anything from camping to dinner at your vacation rental.
 Just make sure you leave room for the classic sides like potato salad and decadent mac and cheese.
 Pro Tip: If you pass by after hours, hit up their BBQ vending machine!

 It’s also home to the cozy fine-dining spot that is The Restaurant at Convict Lake Resort.
 Head here for white tablecloth service and classic dishes like the clay-pot roasted garlic, steak frites, and delicious rainbow trout.